 Ethiopia’s population tops 85 million.
 Ethiopia is a country in which literacy rates are well below 50%, and half the population is 16 years of age or younger.
 School enrollment figures have never topped 70%, and the school enrollment figures among children 6 years of age and younger are below 5%.
 A commitment to education and literacy is crucial for those living in this nation that has historically been a leader in Africa, and consistently stands as a bulwark in politically fragile East Africa.

-Today, the Tesfa Foundation has three schools located in the Kembata-Tembaro zone in the Southern Nations, Nationalities and Peoples Region (SNNPR).
+Today Tesfa Foundation has three schools located in the Kembata-Tembaro zone in the Southern Nations, Nationalities, and Peoples Region (SNNPR).
 In 2012, the first primary school was completed in Kembata-Tembaro in the village of Kololo.
 In September of that year, over 225 students started their education, many of them stepping into a classroom for the very first time.

 Azedebo and Fundame

-Beginning in October of 2012, the construction team of the organization began working on two additional schools focused towards preschool and kindergarten students.
-Located in the communities of Azedebo and Fundame, the two schools were built next to government operated primary schools.
+Beginning in October of 2012, the construction team of the organization began working on two additional schools focused on preschool and kindergarten students.
+Located in the communities of Azedebo and Fundame, the two schools were built next to government-operated primary schools.

 In the fall of 2013, 400 preschool and kindergarten students began attending the schools.
 Since then, approximately 60 new students are added to the enrollment of the two schools each year, providing the students with an opportunity to learn the foundations of education and giving them a step-up and a step-ahead for the rest of their primary and secondary education.
-Three days a week, students also receive a simple lunch as part of the organization’s feeding program.
+Each school day students also receive a simple lunch as part of the organization’s feeding program.

-Students of the Azedebo KG School and the Fundame KG School are taught the basic skills of math, reading, and science, as well as Amharic (the main language of Ethiopia), their local language of Kembattan, and English.
+Students of the Azedebo Kindergarten School and the Fundame Kindergarten School are taught the basic skills of math, reading, and science, as well as Amharic (the main language of Ethiopia), their local language of Kembattan, and English.
 Students learn in a safe environment by dedicated local Ethiopian teachers.

 SPORT FOR DEVELOPMENT

-Since 2007, the Tesfa Foundation has worked among the long-distance athletes of Addis Ababa.
-For more than a decade, the foundation has experimented with a variety of programs to support these deserving young people with education and vocational opportunity.
+Since 2007, Tesfa Foundation has worked among the long-distance athletes of Addis Ababa.
+For more than a decade, Tesfa Foundation has experimented with a variety of programs to support these deserving young people with education and vocational opportunity.
 Programs we have sponsored:

 Currently, Team Tesfa supports promising athletes with gear and small stipends in exchange for community service.
 We place athletes in The Tesfa Institute for Blind and Disabled and in the Nehemiah Autism Center.